ambassadorlabs/kubecrash-23-securing-the-front-door/README.md

 2. We change our `requestPolicy` property to `Redirect` all insecure requests instead of routing them forward.
 Now no insecure requests can come into our cluster.

 With Emissary as the only entrypoint, any traffic not controlled by a Host being rejected, and the Host redirecting all insecure requests, our cluster is secured at the edge!
 The platform/ops team has now created a secure ingress that devs don't need to worry about, and they can create/update traffic routing without breaking the secure setup.

+### Basic Auth
+Finally we want to protect our cluster by authenticating our end users.
+For this demo we'll use basic auth to keep the process as simple as possible.

+I've modified the basic auth service from [Emissary's demo of basic auth](https://www.getambassador.io/docs/emissary/latest/howtos/basic-auth) that will require authentication for all requests.
+To install it, uncomment the `exampleAuth` code block at the bottom of the [emissary config file](./iac/emissary/index.ts), and import the const into the [main index file](./iac/index.ts).
+Run `$ pulumi up` and confirm the prompt, and the basic auth service will get installed to the cluster.

+Now refresh the faces app in your browser, and you will be prompted for a username and password, which are `username` and `password` respectively
+(Yes.
+I know.
+This is a demo.
+Don't do that in prod).
+With credentials provided, you can now access the Faces app again!